Yalan Dünya

-Yalan Dünya (Fake World) is a Turkish TV series produced by Gülse Birsel and directed by Jale Atabey in 2012.
+Yalan Dünya (Lie World) is a Turkish TV series produced by Gülse Birsel and directed by Jale Atabey in 2012.

 Plot

-Yalan Dünya is about the lives of actors and actresses in Cihangir, Istanbul, an up-and-coming neighbourhood with a lot of bohemians and nouveau riche families.
-Two actresses move in together with of one of the actresses' brother, who befriends one of the main actors on the show, Fırat'ın Yazgısı.
+Yalan Dünya is a comedy show combining the parallels between actors and families in Cihangir, Istanbul, an up-and-coming neighbourhood with a lot of bohemians and nouveau riche families.
+The story begins when Açılay and Deniz move in together in this new city along with Deniz's brother Bora, who befriends one of the main actors on the show, Fırat'ın Yazgısı.
 They move in next door to a conservative family and frequently interact with them on the shared terrace of their apartment building.
 One of the main actresses falls in the love with the next-door family's single bachelor.
-Deniz, the main actress, and Riza fall in love.
-Riza's family is against there relationship; they have other plans for him with another woman.
+Deniz, the main actress, and Rıza fall in love.
+Rıza's family is against there relationship; they have other plans for him with another woman "Nurhayat".
 The woman they found is apparently perfect for him: her family is rich, she's a perfect housewife, and she's a germophobe.